The smart and easy ACME client

 Does not ask for root access

-on the web server prior to the verification.
+location set up on the web server prior to the verification.

 Rapid development